 - Voice Therapy: Designed to rehabilitate voice and prevent further injury to the vocal cords.
 A Speech-Language Pathologist trained in singing also participates in the interdisciplinary Vocal Health Program.

 - Foreign Accent Reduction: Assessment and treatment of individuals who wish to improve English language sound intelligibility

 Depending on your particular concern, an evaluation may include assessment of:

-- Dysphagia (swallowing): assessment of the structures and movements involved in swallowing.
-This assessment may include a videofluoroscopic evaluation, completed with a Radiologist – an x-ray is used to observe the safety and accuracy of swallowing.
-At times, the SLP may complete a fiberoptic endoscopic evaluation of swallowing (FEES): in which an endoscope is inserted to observe the swallowing process.
+- Dysphagia (Swallowing): Assessment of the structures and movements involved in swallowing.
+This assessment may include a videofluoroscopic evaluation, completed with a Radiologist, in which an x-ray is used to observe the safety and accuracy of swallowing.
+At times, the Speech Language Pathologist may complete a Fiberoptic Endoscopic Evaluation of Swallowing (FEES), in which an endoscope is inserted to observe the swallowing process.

 Results of the communication or swallowing evaluation are used to formulate an individualized treatment program.
 As changes in speech, language or swallowing abilities may signal a disease process, results of the assessment are communicated to your physician to assist in medical evaluation and patient education.

 For the past 30 years, our Speech-Language Pathology department has been a leader in advancing diagnostic and treatment protocols for people experiencing communication and/or swallowing difficulties.
 Whether participating in NIH research grants, teaching courses at local universities and national conferences or evaluating a new treatment method, our certified speech-language pathologists have one central goal: to work closely with patients and families to improve quality of life through enhanced communication and swallowing skills.